DNA PATERNITY TESTING – TESTING KITS EXPLAINED

 Blood types on their own cannot conclusively determine the paternity of the father.
 However, a blood test can be used to determine the biological possibility of fatherhood.
 Blood typing is not an accurate means of testing biological paternity.
 For almost certain levels of accuracy, you will need to have your blood or Silva tested.

 DNA Testing (Blood or Saliva)

 DNA testing is the most reliable and accurate testing possible.
-It works like this: If the DNA map between the child and the alleged father is not match, then fathers paternity of the child can therefore be eliminated as a possibility.
+It works like this: If the DNA map between the child and the alleged father is not matched, then fathers paternity of the child can, therefore, be eliminated as a possibility.
 If the DNA mapping between the mother and her child and the alleged father match the probability of paternity is certain to the degree of 99.9 percent accuracy.

 Saliva DNA Testing